We are updating the website. If you experience any problems, try again later or contact us. Contact

 Read more in our article on declaring tax when working in Denmark

-• You can log in to skatteverket.se and view your tax return between 4th and 8th of March.
+• You can log in to skatteverket.se and view your tax return from the 8th of March.
 If you have a digital mailbox, you will also receive your tax return as a PDF-file.

 • The last day to declare is May 2nd.